Home » New Orleans wheelchair accessible travel guide! » Wheelchair Accessible Bars

 1. Mint – This modern Vietnamese bistro is another one of my cheap favorites on Freret.
 I have had everything here and it’s always good.
 From the vermicelli to the pho to rice dishes to the appetizers – nothing disappoints.
 My favorite thing here is the lemongrass chicken.
 It is spicy, tender, and delicious.
 The lemongrass tofu is also just as good.
 I also love ordering just appetizers for my meal.
 Some favorites are the grilled pork steamed bun, shrimp and avocado rolls, and the cream cheese and bacon rangoons.
 Oh yeah how could I forget about the bubble tea which you can get with a shot of alcohol in it!
 The food comes out so fast and it can get quite busy when school is in session.
 I have never used the bathroom here so cannot comment on that.

 2. Origami Yes another place on Freret – this one serving very good sushi!
-The shrimp shumai and crab fingers appetizers are also delicious. .
-My favorites are the burning woman and the mango roll but I have enjoyed many others.
+My favorites are the burning woman , burning man and the yo momma and dem roll but I have enjoyed many others.
 To get into Origami one of my friends usually goes inside to let them know I’m on wheels, and they open a side door where there is a nice big ramp to roll in.

 3. Dat Dog – If you’re looking for a place to sit outside and eat a delicious sausage or hot dog this place on Freret is it!
 This is the original Dat Dog and now they have multiple locations throughout the city.
 They also have other things to eat like a Seadog (fried cod) and The Chick (fried chicken) and some great fries.
 Of course the outside is accessible, but a ramp on the right side of the building gets you inside where the bathrooms are also accessible.